Egg Omelet Recipe - Quick Easy Breakfast Recipes (with Photos)

 Do not throw away the eggshells.
 You can put them to good use.
 Here are some examples of how to 'recycle' eggshells:

-- As Fertilizer: Grind the eggshell into fine powder and add it to your potted plants or garden soils for calcium
+- As Fertilizer: Grind the eggshell into a fine powder and add it to your potted plants or garden soils for calcium

 - Make your Coffee Taste Sweeter: Adding finely crushed eggshells to your favorite coffee can reduce the acidity in the coffee and make it taste sweeter.
 Once you are done, throw them to your soil or potted plant.
 The eggshell will give calcium and the coffee grounds will give nitrogen to the soil.